JPTeladoc/service-line-components-draft/README.md

 - Access to CIG components from InTouch's github repo.

 # Usage
-After you got one, make sure it replaces the placeholder in the `.npmrc` file at root folder.
+After you got a Github Acces Token, make sure it is used by the placeholder in the `.npmrc` file at root folder.
 Then run in the terminal:

 - `git clone git@github.com:JPTeladoc/service-line-components-draft.git` to clone the repo